-In Management > Stack Management > Cases, you can search cases and filter them by attributes such as assignees, severity, status, and tags.
+In Management > Stack Management > Cases, you can search cases and filter them by attributes such as assignees, categories, severity, status, and tags.
 You can also select multiple cases and use bulk actions to delete cases or change their attributes.

 To view a case, click on its name.
 You can then: